ibm-js/deliteful/docs/list/Pageable.md

 The list provides up to two user controls to load and display more data:

 1. A user control to load the next page of data from the store.
 It is only present if there is more data to load from the store.
 1. A user control to load the previous page of data from the store.
-It is only present of there is previous data to load from the store.
+It is only present if there is previous data to load from the store.

 The user controls can be activated using one of the following interactions, as described in the next sections: